f-forcher/blog-posts/Polynomial Chaos.md

 ```

 #### Reduction to first order
-We may already infer a very important trick by looking at the conditions above: we can exchange derivative orders for dimensions, in an ODE.
+We may infer a very important trick by looking at the conditions above: in an ODE, we can exchange derivative orders for dimensions.
 In other words, by employing additional variables,
 we need to use only first-order derivatives to express the equation.
 In our example ODE, the unidimensional second order equation $x''(t)=-kx(t)$ becomes a bidimensional first-order ODE[^3] by using an additional variable $v(t)$,
 the velocity of the particle:

 [^3]: Note that it is still an ODE and not a Partial DE, since all derivatives are still taken with respect to the unique independent variable $t$.
-In other words, the solution of a multidimensional ordinary DE is just a collection or vector of functions depending on $t$, tracing a unidimensional trajectory in a higher-dimensional space.
+In other words, the solution of a multidimensional ordinary DE is just a collection or vector of functions depending on $t$,
+tracing a unidimensional trajectory in a higher-dimensional space.

 ```math
 \begin{aligned}